 Within an MDG Technology you can create multiple Toolbox Profiles.
-Each Toolbox Profile contains definitions that determine what pages appear in the Toolbox when it is opened, either by selection from the 'More tools...' option in the Diagram Toolbox, or by opening or creating a diagram of the type that is linked to the Toolbox Profile.
+Each Toolbox Profile contains definitions that determine what pages appear in the Diagram Toolbox when it is opened, either by selection from the search facilities in the Diagram Toolbox, or by opening or creating a diagram of the type that is linked to the Toolbox Profile.